Road Closures in Effect to Increase Safety During Festivals in Indio

-INDIO (CNS) – Full road closures are in effect starting Friday in an effort to enhance safety each weekend of the Coachella Valley Music and Arts Festival and the Stagecoach Festival.
+INDIO (CNS) – Full road closures are in effect starting Friday in an effort to enhance safety of the second weekend of the Coachella Valley Music and Arts Festival and next week during the Stagecoach Festival.

 “Approximately 40,000 guests will be shuttled into and out of the concert venue from various locations throughout the Coachella Valley to help ease traffic conditions,” Indio city officials said in a statement.
 “Noise from the festival site could begin on each Thursday prior to the festival dates, due to sound checks and on-site camping guests.”